NextEra Energy, Inc. (NYSE:NEE) Shares Purchased by Segall Bryant & Hamill LLC

 A number of other large investors have also recently made changes to their positions in NEE.
 Camden National Bank lifted its position in NextEra Energy by 303.2% in the fourth quarter.
 Camden National Bank now owns 89,975 shares of the utilities provider’s stock valued at $6,941,000 after purchasing an additional 67,659 shares during the period.
 Eagle Capital Management LLC lifted its position in NextEra Energy by 3.9% in the second quarter.
 Eagle Capital Management LLC now owns 49,696 shares of the utilities provider’s stock valued at $3,642,000 after purchasing an additional 1,852 shares during the period.
 Meitav Dash Investments Ltd. lifted its position in NextEra Energy by 1.1% in the second quarter.
 Meitav Dash Investments Ltd. now owns 466,386 shares of the utilities provider’s stock valued at $34,177,000 after purchasing an additional 5,300 shares during the period.
 FWL Investment Management LLC lifted its position in NextEra Energy by 5.0% in the second quarter.
 FWL Investment Management LLC now owns 47,867 shares of the utilities provider’s stock valued at $3,508,000 after purchasing an additional 2,300 shares during the period.
 Finally, Capital Analysts LLC lifted its position in NextEra Energy by 13.5% in the second quarter.
 Capital Analysts LLC now owns 20,698 shares of the utilities provider’s stock valued at $1,516,000 after purchasing an additional 2,459 shares during the period.
 Hedge funds and other institutional investors own 74.55% of the company’s stock.

 NEE has been the subject of a number of research analyst reports.
+BMO Capital Markets increased their target price on shares of NextEra Energy from $89.00 to $98.00 and gave the company an “outperform” rating in a report on Wednesday, December 8th.
 Seaport Res Ptn reaffirmed a “buy” rating on shares of NextEra Energy in a report on Tuesday, October 19th.
-Morgan Stanley increased their target price on shares of NextEra Energy from $82.00 to $84.00 and gave the company an “equal weight” rating in a report on Tuesday, December 21st.
-Finally, BMO Capital Markets increased their target price on shares of NextEra Energy from $89.00 to $98.00 and gave the company an “outperform” rating in a report on Wednesday, December 8th.
+Finally, Morgan Stanley increased their target price on shares of NextEra Energy from $82.00 to $84.00 and gave the company an “equal weight” rating in a report on Tuesday, December 21st.
 Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $88.00.

 NextEra Energy (NYSE:NEE) last issued its quarterly earnings data on Tuesday, October 19th.
 The utilities provider reported $0.75 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.72 by $0.03.
 NextEra Energy had a net margin of 14.40% and a return on equity of 11.07%.
 The business had revenue of $4.38 billion during the quarter, compared to analysts’ expectations of $5.40 billion.
 During the same period last year, the company posted $0.67 EPS.
 The company’s revenue was down 8.5% on a year-over-year basis.
 On average, equities analysts expect that NextEra Energy, Inc. will post 2.53 earnings per share for the current fiscal year.